 Changes to the Criminal Code of Canada in 1970 gave provinces the power to decide how gambling would look in their areas.
 In our own province of Nova Scotia, it is today a major industry and a common practice.
 For people in our communities, gambling is a recreational activity for entertainment by oneself or with friends.
-For our provincial government, it is a source of revenue that can be used to fund public services like health care, education, and sport.
+For our provincial government, it is a source of revenue added to the general revenue stream.

 Nova Scotia’s gambling industry is run by several areas of government and crown corporations.
-The crown corporation Nova Scotia Gambling (NSGC) heads the business of gambling in our province.
-They oversee the work of the businesses Casino Nova Scotia and the Atlantic Lottery Company, and give a portion of their earnings back to our Provincial Government.
-A different sector of government, Service Nova Scotia, makes sure gambling is run in a fair and ethical way.
+The crown corporation Nova Scotia Gambling Corporation (NSGC) heads the business of gambling in our province.
+They oversee the work of the businesses Casino Nova Scotia and the Atlantic Lottery Corporation, and give a portion of their earnings back to our Provincial Government.
+A different sector of government, Service Nova Scotia, is tasked with working to ensure that gambling is run in a fair and ethical way.
 It issues licenses for businesses to give out lottery tickets or have video lottery machines on their premises.
-Any Gambling that occurs on First Nations’ Reserves is run under agreements between the Mi’kmaq people and the Nova Scotia Department of Aboriginal Affairs.
+Any gambling that occurs on First Nations’ Reserves is run under agreements between the Mi’kmaq people and the Nova Scotia Office of Aboriginal Affairs.
 Lastly, the Provincial Government creates policies and regulations that decide how the industry will look in Nova Scotia.

 The following video from the Nova Scotia Gaming Corporation outlines the various entities that are involved with gambling in Nova Scotia.